zriyansh/signoz.io/blog/2021-11-20-opentelemetry-fastapi.md

 ---
-title: OpenTelemetry FastAPI Tutorial - complete implementation guide
+title: Monitoring your FastAPI application with OpenTelemetry
 slug: opentelemetry-fastapi
-date: 2023-08-27
+date: 2024-02-05
 tags: [OpenTelemetry Instrumentation, Python]
 authors: ankit_anand
 description: OpenTelemetry FastAPI client libraries can help you monitor your FastAPI applications for performance issues.
 In this article, learn how to set up monitoring for FastAPI web framework using OpenTelemetry.
-image: /img/blog/2021/11/monitor_fastAPI_cover.webp
+image: /img/blog/2024/02/opentelemetry-fastapi-cover.webp
 keywords:
   - opentelemetry
   - opentelemetry python